Mkaucha/mkaucha.github.io/my_collections/_javascript/whats-the-scope.md

   </code>
   </pre>

-  The noted ReferenceError occurs from the line with the statement greeting = "Howdy".
-What's happening here is that the greeting variable for that statement belongs to the declaration on the next line, let greeting = "Hi", rather than to the previous var greeting = "Hello" statement.
+  The noted **ReferenceError** occurs from the line with the statement greeting = "Howdy".
+What's happening here is that the **greeting variable** for that statement belongs to the declaration on the next line, **let greeting = "Hi"**, rather than to the previous **var greeting = "Hello" statement**.

   The only way JS could know, at the line where the error is thrown, that the next statement would create block-scoped variable of the same name (greeting) is if the JS engine had processed this code in an early pass, and already set up all the scopes and their variable associations. **This processing of scope and declarations can only accurately be accomplished by parsing the program before execution**

-  The RefrenceError here technically comes from greeting = "Howdy" accesing the greeting variable **too early**, a conflict reffered as the Temporal Dead Zone ( TDZ ).
+  The **RefrenceError** here technically comes from greeting = "Howdy" accesing the greeting variable **too early**, a conflict reffered as the **Temporal Dead Zone ( TDZ )**.

-##### Warning
+> Warning
+>

-It's often asserted that let and const declaration are not hoisted, as an explanation of the TDZ behavior just illustrated.
+> It's often asserted that let and const declaration are not hoisted, as an explanation of the TDZ behavior just illustrated.
 But this is not accurate.

 **Now I am convinced that JS programs are parsed before any execution begins.
 But does it prove they are compiled?**